lyz-code/blue-book/docs/coding/python/python_code_styling.md

 ### Type aliases

 Type hints might become oblique when working with nested types.
-Annotations are regular Python expressions, so it's easy to define type aliases and assigning them to new variables.
+If it's the case, save them into a new variable, and use that instead.

 ```python
 from typing import List, Tuple